-WHG is the parent of Glasgow Housing Association Ltd (GHA), Cube Housing Association Ltd (Cube), West Lothian Housing Partnership Ltd (WLHP) and Loretto Housing Association Ltd (Loretto) which are all charitable registered subsidiaries.
-WHG is the largest RSL in Scotland, with the Group owning and managing just under 46,000 houses (representing almost one in five RSL homes) across 11 local authority areas.
+WHG is the parent of Glasgow Housing Association Ltd (GHA), Dunedin Canmore Housing Limited (Dunedin Canmore), Cube Housing Association Ltd (Cube), West Lothian Housing Partnership Ltd (WLHP) and Loretto Housing Association Ltd (Loretto) which are all charitable registered subsidiaries.
+WHG is the largest RSL in Scotland, with the Group owning and managing almost 52,000 houses (representing around one in five RSL homes) across 12 local authority areas.

-The group also includes a number of unregistered subsidiaries, including Lowther Homes, YourPlace, Loretto Care and the Wheatley Foundation.
-Together they provide a range of services including market and mid-market rent, factoring (to around 25,000 owners), care and support, and initiatives which benefit customers and communities across the group.
+The group also includes a number of unregistered subsidiaries, including Lowther Homes, YourPlace, Loretto Care, Dunedin Canmore Enterprises and the Wheatley Foundation.
+Together they provide a range of services including market and mid-market rent, factoring (to almost 29,000 owners), care and support, and initiatives which benefit customers and communities across the group.